 Your surgeon will first create a micro-opening in the cornea.
 The folded ICL is then injected into the eye, where the ICL will gently unfold.
 This is then tucked into the correct position between the natural lens and the iris.

 The lens design has been optimised since first introduced in the 1990s making the surgery even safer.
 To date, there have been over 900’000 ICL’s successfully implanted worldwide.

 Most patients experience only minimal discomfort and are able to go back to work within a few days of the procedure.

 Following surgery, you will probably see better than you ever did with your glasses and can enjoy the activities that were always restricted because of your high prescription.

-My eye sight was very bad and I had a very high eye prescription in both eyes, but after my eye surgery (ICL) with Mr Mearza I cannot describe how amazing it is having to wake up and see clearly!
+My eye sight was very bad and I had a very high eye prescription in both eyes, but after my eye surgery (ICL) with OCL I cannot describe how amazing it is having to wake up and see clearly!
 From the beginning to the end and the recovery time was excellent!
-Thank you so much to Mr Mearza and his amazing team.
-I highly recommend him to anyone who would consider this type of eye surgery.
+Thank you so much to the amazing team at OCL.
+I highly recommend them to anyone who would consider this type of eye surgery.

 The costs below are both eyes and include an initial consultation and follow-up appointments.

 £6700 (both eyes)